December 15, 2014

-It never ceases to amaze me how in our big, small state, most every effort is connected to another.
-One example of the connectedness is The Alaska Community Foundation, The Alaska Children’s Trust and the State of Alaska joining funding resources to promote community-based projects that incorporate goals from the Alaska State Suicide Prevention Plan, 2012-2017, to cultivate youth suicide prevention efforts.
+It never ceases to amaze me how almost every effort is connected to one another in our big, small state.
+One example of the connectedness is The Alaska Community Foundation, The Alaska Children’s Trust, and the State of Alaska joining funding resources to promote community-based projects that incorporate goals from the Alaska State Suicide Prevention Plan, 2012-2017, to cultivate youth suicide prevention efforts.

-There are lots of efforts in this area of prevention going on all around the state: youth are doing awareness presentations in high schools for other students; handing out thousands of wrist bands to the growing number of ‘You Are Not Alone’ clubs at each of the schools they visit.
-These efforts are supported by many entities across the state from private, public, state and individual support to volunteer time, donated resources such as air miles, photo copying and designing.
+There are lots of efforts in this area of prevention going on all around the state: youth are doing awareness presentations in high schools for other students, handing out thousands of wristbands to the growing number of ‘You Are Not Alone’ clubs at each of the schools they visit.
+These efforts are supported by many entities across the state, from private, public, state, and individual support to volunteer time and donated resources such as air miles, photocopying, and designing.
 Youth groups and nonprofits, for-profits and individuals, Rotary clubs, and individual volunteers are all part of the efforts.
-There are connections within connections and there is connectedness that speaks loud enough we can be hopeful that anyone who feels alone will feel the embrace of this growing movement.
+There are connections within connections, and there is a connectedness that speaks loud enough we can be hopeful that anyone who feels alone will feel the embrace of this growing movement.

 CASTING THE NET UPSTREAM: PROMOTING WELLNESS TO PREVENT SUICIDE